 Many schools offer online doctoral programs in information technology, so try to find a program with coursework that matches your professional goals.

-When you first begin an online Ph.D. program in information technology, you can expect to take foundational classes in subjects like principles of programming, enterprise database design, and advanced software development.
-As you advance in a program, you can specialize your studies through electives such as cloud computing, technology for mobile devices, and project management.
+An online Ph.D. program in information technology begins with foundational classes in subjects like principles of programming, enterprise database design and advanced software development.
+As you advance, you can specialize with electives like cloud computing, technology for mobile devices and project management.
 Some programs even offer formal specializations in areas like healthcare information technology and computer security.

 To earn a Ph.D. in information technology online, you often must complete a research-based dissertation.
-To prepare for this graduation requirement, students take courses in research design and advanced academic writing.
-They also work closely with a faculty adviser to choose a topic, collect data, and interpret the results of their study.
+To prepare for this graduation requirement, you would take courses in research design and advanced academic writing.
+You would also work closely with a faculty adviser who helps you choose a topic, collect data and interpret the results of your study.
 Once you finish writing your dissertation, you must defend your work before a faculty committee.

-Rather than requiring a dissertation, some online Ph.D. in information technology programs feature a doctoral capstone project.
-Students in these programs apply research to a practical problems in information technology, but they typically do not need to generate this research themselves.
+Some online Ph.D. in information technology programs feature a doctoral capstone project instead of a dissertation.
+Students in these programs apply research to practical problems in information technology, but they typically do not need to create this research themselves.

-You can customize your course of study while pursuing your doctorate in information technology online.
-While students across programs take many of the same foundational courses, you also get the chance to specialize in a particular area, either by choosing a formal concentration or selecting electives that align with your interests.
+You can customize your online doctorate in information technology degree.
+While many programs offer similar foundational courses, you can specialize in a particular area by either choosing a formal concentration or selecting electives that align with your interests.

 Network Administration and Security:

-In this concentration, students learn to protect their organization’s computer networks and systems.
-They may study the use of firewalls and encryption programs to secure sensitive information or explore potential vulnerabilities associated with cloud computing.
-They also examine the latest in security standards and best practices to stay at the forefront of their field.
+You would learn to protect your organization’s computer networks and systems.
+You may study how to use firewalls and encryption programs to secure sensitive information or explore cloud computing’s vulnerabilities.
+You would also examine the latest security standards and best practices in order to stay at the forefront of your field.

-- Careers this concentration prepares for: Senior information security analyst, director of cyber security
+- Concentration Careers: senior information security analyst, director of cyber security

-Data plays an increasingly critical role in the success of businesses in every industry.
-As a result, information technology professionals with expertise in data warehousing, data mining, and information retrieval often have strong job prospects.
-Concentrating in this area can help you develop the skills and knowledge necessary to serve your organization’s data needs.
+Data plays an increasingly critical role in every business’s success.
+As a result, information technology professionals with expertise in data warehousing, data mining and information retrieval often have strong job prospects.
+If you concentrate in this area, then you can develop the necessary skills and knowledge for serving your organization’s data needs.

-- Careers this concentration prepares for: Data engineer, director of data management
+- Concentration Careers: data engineer, director of data management

 Healthcare Information Systems:

-Students who pursue a career in the healthcare field can benefit enormously from an understanding of how to use information systems to support medical treatment and research.
-In this concentration, you take coursework in healthcare informatics, data analysis, and the policies and ethics associated with working with patient data.
+If you pursue a career in the healthcare field, then you can benefit from understanding how information systems support medical treatment and research.
+In this concentration, you would take courses in healthcare informatics, data analysis and the ethics of patient data policies.

-- Careers this concentration prepares for: Director of clinical informatics, chief information officer
+- Concentration Careers: director of clinical informatics, chief information officer

 Curriculum for an Online Doctoral Degree in Information Technology